jignaasu/atlan-integration/# Integrate airflow using OpenLineage.md

-## Future Goals

-Product and technical requirements slated for a future time

 ## Assumptions

- - Airflow enabled with OpenLineage
+ - Airflow system available with OpenLineage enabled
+ - Integration of Airflow with Atlan for other artifacts except operational details

 ### Suggested or Proposed Solution / Design

 External components that the solution will interact with and that it will alter